MohamedShamroukh/QGIS-pip-manager/README.md

 1. After installation, find the plugin in the QGIS menu under `Plugins > QGIS Pip Manager`.
 2. Click on `QGIS Pip Manager` to open the plugin dialog.
-3.  **Search:** Enter a package name in the search field and click `Search` to find available packages.
+3.  **Installed Packages:** The list automatically populates with all installed packages (asynchronously).
+Use the filter box to quickly narrow the list.
-4.  **Install:** Enter a package name in the search field and click `Install` to install the package.
+4.  **Install/Upgrade:** Enter a package name, optionally select a version from the dropdown, and click **Install/Upgrade**.
+A QGIS restart prompt will follow successful completion.
-5.  **Uninstall:** Select a package from the list of installed packages and click `Uninstall` to remove it.
+5.  **Uninstall:** Enter a package name in the text field or click an item in the list, then click **Uninstall**.
-6. If the plugin cannot automatically find the QGIS Python executable, you will be prompted to provide the path manually.

 ## Configuration

-*   The plugin attempts to automatically find the QGIS Python executable path.
-If it fails, you will be prompted to enter the path manually.
+*   The plugin automatically detects the QGIS Python executable path.
+*   If automatic detection fails, you will be prompted to enter the path manually.
-*   The path is stored in QGIS settings and reused in subsequent sessions.
+*   The path is stored persistently in QGIS settings.

 ## Dependencies

 *   QGIS 3.x
 *   Python 3.7 or higher (matching the QGIS Python environment)
-*   Required Python packages: `requests`, `geopandas`, `shapely`, `packaging` (automatically installed if missing).
-It's worth noting that `packaging` will be automatically installed if missing.
+*   Required Python packages: `requests`, `geopandas`, `shapely`, `packaging` (automatically checked and installed if missing during plugin load).

 ## Troubleshooting

-*   **Plugin doesn't load:** Ensure that the required Python packages are installed.
-If not, try installing them manually using the QGIS Python console and `pip`.
+*   **Plugin doesn't load/Permission Denied:** On Windows, if you encounter "Access is denied" errors, try closing QGIS and running it **"As Administrator."**
 *   **"Invalid Python Path" error:** Verify that the path to the QGIS Python executable is correct.
-*   **Package installation fails:** Check your internet connection and try again.
-If the problem persists, there might be compatibility issues with the package and your QGIS environment.
-Also, ensure the package is compatible with your QGIS and Python versions.
+*   **Package operation fails:** Check your internet connection.
+If the problem persists, review the output log in the plugin dialog for detailed error messages from `pip`.

 ## Contributing